sv1jsb/encrypted-flask-aws/README.md

     >>> from app import create_tables
     >>> create_tables()

-I have made a few corrections from the article.
-I also don't make the files public and use boto to download them.
+I have made a few additions to the article.

+* Files can be deleted.
+* Files with the same name are updated.
+* Folder creation and deletion.
+* Search for files or folders.
+* All files/folders are private.

 Added also the [bootstrap](http://twitter.github.com/bootstrap/index.html) css and javascript.

 Have fun!